A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

-The carbon-oxygen double bond in a carbonyl compound is polar, with the carbon atom being partially positive and the oxygen atom being partially negative.
-This polarity makes carbonyl compounds reactive towards nucleophiles, which are compounds that can donate electrons.
+The carbon-oxygen double bond in a carbonyl compound is polar, with the carbon atom being partially positive (δ+) and the oxygen atom being partially negative (δ−).
+This polarity makes carbonyl compounds reactive towards nucleophiles, which are electron-rich species that can donate a pair of electrons.
+The carbonyl carbon is electrophilic, meaning it is attracted to electron-rich species.

 The reactivity of a carbonyl compound towards nucleophiles is influenced by a number of factors, including: